Supply Skeptics or Abundance Acolytes? Mayoral Views on the Housing Crisis

 That question took center stage at a recent presentation in the American Politics Speaker Series, hosted jointly by the Ash Center for Democratic Governance and Innovation and the Center for American Political Studies.
 On November 21, 2025, Katherine Levine Einstein, associate professor of political science at Boston University, presented research examining mayors’ views on the roots of America’s housing crisis, and what solutions they believe will be most effective.

-Dana Guterman is a copy editor and writer with the Ash Center for Democratic Government and Innovation.
+Dana Guterman is a copy editor and writer with the Ash Center for Democratic Governance and Innovation.

 The views expressed in this article are those of the authors alone and do not necessarily represent the positions of the Ash Center or its affiliates.